nroi/clyde/README.md

 ### Server Configuration
 Before continuing, please make sure that cpcache is running.
 Check the output of `systemctl status cpcache` to verify that cpcache is listening on its standard port `7070` for incoming requests.
-Also note that we use `cpcache.local` as the hostname for cpache.
-Replace it by whatever IP address or hostname can be used to reach cpcache inside your own LAN.

 First, we need to create a key which will be used to authorize HTTP POST requests sent by clyde-client to cpcache.
 This key is shared between all clients and servers, so it has to be generated only once.